Developer guide

 Steps and Flags Structure

-parameter defines global behavior for the entire identification session.
+: Defines global behavior for the entire identification session.steps

-array allows full control of the verification process, enabling you to specify which steps to include (e.g., liveness
+: Allows full control of the verification process, enabling you to specify which steps to include (e.g.,liveness

 step.